-The agreement obliges [you/name company] to [explain the obligations to which the party has failed to comply.
+The agreement obliges [you/name company] to [explain the obligations the party has failed to comply with.
 Do this somewhat comprehensively but do not go into too much detail].

 I hereby declare you in default and offer you one more chance to (properly) comply within 14 (fourteen) working days from the date [depending on the circumstances, you may adjust the period; the law requires a reasonable period].
-After the stipulated period expires, default commences, and I will be forced to take legal action.
-I will also claim statutory interest and any extrajudicial collection costs and damages.
+After expiry of the stipulated period, default commences and I will be forced to take legal action.
+I will then also claim statutory interest and any extrajudicial collection costs and damages.

 [Your name and signature]

 [Make sure your address is listed on the letter].